 Applicants will compete for funds within the Medium or Large Scope Category.
 Proposals will be evaluated, scored, and a ranked list of all scored proposals will be generated.
-The BSCC will move down the ranked lists to fund all qualified applicants in each of the two funding categories until all funds in that category are exhausted.
+The BSCC will move down the ranked lists to fund all qualified applicants, who meet the Minimum Scoring Threshold, in each of the two funding categories until all funds in that category are exhausted.
 Applicants that fall at the cut-off point may be offered a partial award if there are not sufficient remaining funds to make a full award.